 33 – Snorkel over at Turtle Cove & Little Buck Island

-There’s an incredible 3-hour catamaran tour heading out from Frenchman’s Reef that takes you to all the best spots to find yourself swimming with the turtles at Turtle Cove or Hiking through the wilderness at Little Buck Island.
+There’s an incredible three-hour catamaran tour heading out from Frenchman’s Reef that takes you to all the best spots.
+Find yourself swimming with the turtles at Turtle Cove or hiking through the wilderness at Little Buck Island.

-34 – Preserve history at St Thomas Historical Trust Museum
+34 – Discover some treasures at St. Thomas Historical Trust Museum

-Support them, as well as filling up your camera roll by hopping on the downtown walking tour where you’ll be taken to all the local treasures and told their stories by those who know them best!
+You can support them too, while you fill up your camera roll hopping on the downtown walking tour where you’ll discover all the local treasures and hear their stories from those who know them best!

 35 – Hike up to Drake’s Seat